 Nancy is a longstanding member of the Law Institute of Victoria’s Executive Succession Law Committee, including serving as Deputy Chair.

-She is listed in Best Lawyers for her significant expertise and experience in litigation.
+She is listed in Best Lawyers and Doyles Guide for her significant expertise and experience in litigation.

 Tara is a commercial litigator known for her approachability, her direct and clear communication style and her solution-oriented and practical approach to disputes.